You are viewing the New York/Venezuela Chapter

 For students

-Archive and critical analyses available for use in contemporary art courses, Latin American art history, migration studies and social justice seminars.
-Educational materials, exhibition guides and research references for students at all levels.
+The archive and critical analyses will be made available progressively for use in contemporary art courses, Latin American art history, migration studies and seminars on memory, displacement and cultural rights as documentation is reviewed and published.

 For educators

-Lesson plans, reference materials, historical-critical context and pedagogical suggestions for teaching contemporary art in connection with migration, identity and cultural rights.
-Designed for university-level courses, adaptable to secondary and adult education.
+Lesson plans, reference materials, historical-critical context and pedagogical suggestions will be developed for teaching contemporary art in connection with migration, identity and cultural citizenship.
+Resources will be designed for university courses, secondary education and community programs as Phase One advances.

 For universities and research centers